MGoldstein18/learningPython/README.md

 I am learning Python and Data Science on CodeCademy and as I learn, I add all my work to this repository.

-In this repository you will find the following files:
+In this repository are the following files:

 ### functions.py